UBC-FRESH/forest-carbon-offset-protocol-summaries-publish/outputs/forest-offset-vulnerabilities.md

 ## Non-Carbon Metrics

 ### B.C.
 FCOP (2024)
-- First Nations engagement requirement depends on project self-reporting; no central register confirms statements.
+- Ongoing First Nations engagement is tracked through project-plan and reporting assertions (BC FCOP §3.1.6), and the protocol does not establish a public registry to independently confirm those statements.

 ### Verra VCS (v4.7)
-- Stakeholder consultation records often limited to developer-produced minutes, making external validation difficult.
+- Stakeholder engagement documentation is compiled by the project and submitted to validators and Verra (VCS Standard §3.18; Program Guide §2.5), so external audiences rely on developer and VVB reporting.

 ### Gold Standard (v2.1 suite)
-- Extensive safeguard checklists risk becoming box-ticking exercises; verifiers may accept qualitative narratives without corroboration.
+- Safeguarding compliance is demonstrated through questionnaire responses and narrative evidence (Safeguarding Principles & Requirements §§4–5), which can default to qualitative reporting if reviewers do not request corroborating data.

 ### Climate Action Reserve FPP (v5.1)
-- Natural forest management rules focus on structural metrics; biodiversity monitoring beyond deadwood or age-class distributions is limited.
+- Natural Forest Management criteria emphasise native species composition, structural elements, and age-class balance (Forest Protocol §3.9), with comparatively little guidance on broader biodiversity monitoring.

 ## Notable Cross-Cutting Issues
-- Reliance on self-reported data is common across all standards; independent public registries rarely expose raw monitoring datasets.
+- Reliance on project-reported data is common across all standards; detailed monitoring datasets are typically shared with validators and registries rather than published in full.
-- Buffer pools and contingency accounts are backward-looking; climate risk is escalating faster than adjustment mechanisms.
+- Buffer pools and contingency accounts manage reversals based on prescribed risk tools (e.g., BC FCOP §8.4; VCS Standard §2.4; Forest Protocol §7.2), so adjustments may lag emerging climate risks unless programs refresh inputs.
-- Methodology grace periods create windows for “standard shopping,” rewarding developers who time submissions to lock in favourable rules.
+- Methodology grace periods and version transitions (e.g., VCS Standard §3.22.3; Gold Standard Rule Updates) create timing windows that attentive developers may use to retain favourable rules.